rossinthecloud/rossinthecloud.github.io/_posts/2021-12-22-FT2021LEDVideoAutomation.md

 ![]({{ site.baseurl }}/assets/img/blog/2021-12-27-FT2021LEDVideoAutomation/lights.jpg)

 As the lights are able to be controlled using 433MHZ remote control, I also ordered the Sonoff RF Bridge.
-This allows you to send RF remote control signals to the lights via your network as opposed to the handheld remote controls imcluded with the lights.
+This allows you to send RF remote control signals to the lights via your network as opposed to the handheld remote controls included with the lights.

 <a href="https://www.amazon.co.uk/Sonoff-RF-Bridge-433-New/dp/B075HXKPBL" target="_blank">
 Sonoff RF Bridge</a>